-Like the standard Scheme interpreter, the Charme interpreter evaluates application expressions eagerly: all the operand subexpressions are evaluated whether or not their values are needed.
-Lazy evaluation means an expression is evaluated only when its value is needed.
-This involves changing the evaluation rule for applications of constructed procedures.
-Instead of evaluating all operand expressions, lazy evaluation delays evaluation of an operand expression until its value is needed.
-To keep track of what is needed to perform the thunk evaluation when and if it is needed, a special object known as a thunk is created and stored in the place associated with the parameter name.
+With lazy evaluation, an expression is evaluated only when its value is needed.
+Lazy evaluation changes the evaluation rule for applications of constructed procedures.
+Instead of evaluating all operand expressions, lazy evaluation delays evaluation of an operand expression until the value of the parameter is needed.
+To keep track of what is needed to perform the evaluation when and if it is needed, a special object known as a thunk is created and stored in the place associated with the parameter name.
 By delaying evaluation of operand expressions until their value is needed, we can enable programs to define procedures that conditionally evaluate their operands like the if special form.

-The lazy rule for applying constructed procedures is:
+^e The lazy rule for applying constructed procedures is: